-1. SPF's Activities.
+1. Confirmatory Work.

 a.
-SPF Preparation.
-As detailed in the First Compliance Report, the SPF conducted detailed reviews of the testing performed by the IRG.
-These reviews by the SPF required significant preparation by the SPF prior to the actual reviews of the IRG's work, including understanding Servicer's mortgage servicing operations, its SOR, and the IRG's testing protocols for each Metric, evaluation of the IRG's selection and identification of loan testing populations, and examination of the IRG's sampling processes and validation methodologies.
+Overview.
+Similar to previous test periods, the SPF conducted detailed reviews of the testing performed by the IRG.
+These reviews included, as reported above, understanding Servicer's mortgage servicing operations, its SOR and the IRG's testing protocols for each Metric.
+These reviews also included an evaluation of the IRG's selection and identification of loan testing populations, examination of the IRG's sampling processes and procedures, and the validation of the IRG's testing methodologies.